Doual'art

-doual'art is a non profit cultural organisation and art centre founded in 1991 in Douala, Cameroon and focussed on new urban practices of African cities.
+Doual'art is a non-profit cultural organisation and art centre founded in 1991 in Douala, Cameroon and focused on new urban practices of African cities.

 History

 doual'art was registered as a non profit organization in 1992 and it was established by Marilyn Douala Bell and Didier Schaub.
 In 1995 they created Espace doual'art, an exhibition space and gallery in the neighbourhood of Bonanjo in Douala.
 In 1996 they produced La Nouvelle Liberté by Joseph-Francis Sumégné, considered a landmark in Douala.
 In 2005 they organized the first Ars&Urbis event, an international symposium to foster discussion and theory about the contribution of art to urban transformation.
 The event led to the establishment of the SUD Salon Urbain de Douala, a triennial exhibition focused on public art.
 In December 2007 it launched the first edition of the SUD Salon Urbain de Douala.